Chapter 2. Adapt or Die

 --

 For anyone who believed the world was a predictable place, where plans could be made and executed easily, the 2020s would have come as a nasty shock.
-Yet, anyone holding such a view could not have been paying attention.
-The events of our ‘short’ 21st century alone — where planes that ‘came out of a clear blue sky’ sparked global wars, sub-prime loan defaults on the U.S. West coast triggered a global financial crisis, and a tiny virus brought economies worldwide to a standstill — prove Edward Lorenz[1]: small causes lead to large, unpredictable outcomes.
-This underscores a critical truth — the future stubbornly remains an unknowable country, where the only constant is change.
+Yet, anyone holding such a view could not have been paying much attention to even the events of our ‘short’ 21st century — with planes ‘coming out of a clear blue sky’ sparking global wars, sub-prime loan defaults on the U.S. West coast triggering a global financial crisis, and a tiny virus bringing the global economy to a standstill — all proving Edward Lorenz right[1]: small causes do lead to large, unpredictable outcomes.
+This is why the the future remains a stubbornly unpredictable place, where the only constant is change.
 To survive and thrive, we must become better at adapting to change.

 Fig.5: The Adaptive Cycle

-1. Conserve (K): In ecosystems and human systems, (such as industries) a few large players (apex predators, large corporations) dominate.
-The rest of the system then organises around them, in complex predator-prey dynamics or interconnected supply chains.
-As long as resources (food, talent, capital) remain abundant, the system has a high potential for growth.
-But, over time, excessive interconnectedness creates rigidity, making the system fragile and vulnerable to shocks.
+1. Conserve (K): In natural ecosystems or human systems, (such as industries) a few large players, the apex predators or large corporations dominate.
+The rest of the system organises around them, in complex predator-prey dynamics or tightly inter-connected supply chains.
+As long as resources, such as food, talent and capital remain abundant, the system retains high potential for growth.
+But its excessive interconnectedness creates rigidity, making the system fragile and vulnerable to shocks.

-2. Release (Ω): When a major external shock strikes — a natural disaster or economic collapse — the system is thrown into chaos.
-Disruption spreads rapidly through its tightly woven connections, like a virus.
-Its rigidity prevents it adapting quickly enough and, as Jack Welch warned, “if the rate of change on the outside exceeds the rate of change on the inside, the end is near.”
-The system now starts to disintegrate, releasing all its accumulated potential (such as resources and talent).
+2. Release (Ω): When a major external shock strikes, such as a natural disaster or an economic collapse the system is thrown into chaos.
+The disruption spreads rapidly through its tightly woven connections and its rigidity prevents it adapting quickly enough.
+Jack Welch once famously warned that, “if the rate of change on the outside exceeds the rate of change on the inside, the end is near” and the system starts to disintegrate, releasing all its accumulated potential, such as resources and talent.

-3. Re-organise (α): A period of great uncertainty follows.
-To survive, players must explore and experiment with new approaches, while those who cling to outdated methods often hasten their own extinction (X).
-As they disappear, competition for resources decreases, benefitting those who adapt.
+3. Re-organise (α): A period of great uncertainty follows and to survive, players must explore and experiment with new approaches.
+Those who rely on the old ways that are quickly disappearing start to become maladapted, unable to function effectively in the changed conditions, hastening their own extinction (X).
+As they disappear, competition for resources decreases, benefitting those who adapted.

-4. Exploit (r): Those who successfully reorganise now thrive, gradually becoming the new dominant players.
-As the system reorganises around them, interconnectedness increases again, bringing the same rigidity and vulnerability as before.
-However, innovation continues at the periphery, where new ideas and approaches to address that will address future disruptions are developed.
-It’s this “diversity retained in residual pockets preserved in a patchy landscape”[3] that ensures the system’s long-term resilience, allowing it to evolve not in spite of change, but because of it.
+4. Exploit (r): Those who successfully reorganised now thrive, gradually becoming the new dominant players.
+As the system starts to reorganise around them, interconnectedness increases again, bringing the same benefits but also the same rigidity and vulnerabilities.
+However, innovation continues to be developed at the periphery, the new ideas and approaches that will thrive when future disruptions hit.
+It’s this “diversity retained in residual pockets preserved in a patchy landscape[3]” that ensures the system’s long-term resilience, allowing it to evolve not in spite of change, but because of it.

 Fig.6: ‘Can Anyone Catch The Cell Phone King?’
 Forbes (November 2007)

-The launch of the iPhone shattered Nokia’s dominance by exposing the limitations of its rigid Symbian system.
-It couldn’t adapt quickly enough to the possibilities released by Apple — touchscreens, apps, and third-party integration — which nimble players rapidly exploited.
-These innovations ushered in a new world previously thought inconceivable — mobile retail, banking, living — redefining customer expectations and re-shaping entire industries.
-The new possibilities attracted talent — innovators eager to explore tomorrow’s world, rather than maintaining yesterday’s.
-They organised themselves in radically different ways (such as flexible working and agile teams) to exploit opportunities more effectively.
-Financial capital — driven by the desire to maximise future returns — became an early adopter, investing heavily and reinforcing these emerging changes.
-Creative destruction had been unleashed.[6]
+The iPhone exposed the limitations of its rigid Symbian system and shattered Nokia’s dominance as they couldn’t adapt quickly enough to the possibilities released by Apple — touchscreens, apps, and third-party integration.
+These innovations ushered in a new world previously thought inconceivable — mobile retail, banking and living — redefining customer expectations and re-shaping entire industries.
+The new possibilities attracted talent — innovators eager to explore tomorrow’s world, rather than maintaining yesterday’s — and organised themselves in radically different ways, such as flexible working and agile teams to exploit opportunities more effectively.
+Financial capital — driven by the search to maximise future returns — was an early adopter, investing heavily and reinforcing these emerging changes.
+Creative destruction had been unleashed[6].

 At first, Nokia underestimated the magnitude of this shift, as it was happening on the periphery of their world.
-They focused instead on conserving the Symbian system, trying to extend its reach.
-These were still the early years of the great Chinese economic boom and Nokia’s executives were targeting their next billion customers.
-However, even China’s new aspirational migrant class[7] embraced the new ways of shopping, banking and living and Nokia belatedly recognised a massive shift had occurred.
-They tried to go ‘all-in’ on the new but, by then, found the talent and finance they needed were in short supply — already occupied by smaller, faster early movers.
-Being late to the biggest game in town dealt a tremendous blow to Nokia’s reputation as a market leader.
-Within seven years, the market share of the ‘cell phone king’ had fallen to essentially zero.
-Unable to re-organise or exploit the potential of the new ecosystem in time, Nokia declined, mirroring the fate of the dinosaurs — only much, much faster.
+They focused instead on conserving the massive Symbian system and trying to extend its reach.
+These were the early years of the great Chinese economic boom and Nokia’s executives were targeting their next billion customers.
+However, even China’s new aspirational migrant class[7] were embracing the new ways of shopping, banking and living and Nokia belatedly recognised a massive shift had occurred.
+They tried to go ‘all-in’ on the new but found the talent and finance they needed were in short supply — already occupied by smaller, faster early movers.
+Being late to the biggest game dealt a tremendous blow to Nokia’s reputation as a market leader and, within just seven short years, the market share of the ‘cell phone king’ had fallen to essentially zero.
+Unable to re-organise or exploit the potential in the new ecosystem Nokia’s fate mirrored that of the dinosaurs — only much, much faster.

 Fig.7: The Precipitous Fall of the “Cell Phone King”

-When historians look back at the 2020s, they may see a series of comet-level shocks that impacted every industry in our tightly-coupled global economic system.
-The dominant players have tried to conserve the status quo by promising to ‘build back better’.
-However, as the Adaptive Cycle’s one-way arrows show, success comes from harnessing pioneering new ideas and methods — often the very ones dismissed in the past.
-Once new sources of potential have been released and pioneering talent re-organises itself to exploit emerging opportunities there’s no going back — the system evolves.
-Everyone is left with a choice: Adapt or die!
-We can embrace change and develop, or we can try to resist evolution and risk going the way of the dinosaurs, or Nokia’s mobile phone business.
-“The single most important factor for any company in this time will be the imagination and willingness of executives to adapt to change”.[8]
+When future historians write the history of the 2020s, they may see a series of comet-level shocks that impacted every industry in our tightly-coupled global economic system and how the dominant players tried to conserve the status quo by promising to ‘build back better’.
+However, as the Adaptive Cycle’s one-way arrows show, success comes from harnessing the pioneering new ideas and methods — often the ones dismissed in the past — for once potential has been released and pioneering talent re-organises itself to exploit the emerging opportunities, there’s no going back.
+The system evolves and everyone is left with a stark choice: adapt or die!
+We embrace change and develop, or we resist evolution and go the way of the dinosaurs and the ‘cell phone king’.
+“The single most important factor for any company in this time [therefore] will be the imagination and willingness of executives to adapt to change[8]”.
 What kind of executive you are, or what kind of executive you work for, is going to matter greatly moving forward.

-4/ With the exception of the avians, which evolved into modern birds.
-NB:- this process took around 10 million years.
+4 With the exception of the avians, which evolved into modern birds.
+This process took around 10 million years.

 --